Seend Ironstone Quarry and Road Cutting

 Mining rights were leased just below the Bell Inn before 1856 where 10,000 tons of iron ore were mined.
-The quarried brown hematite ore was then smelted in blast furnaces from 1860 by Wlliam Sarl with three furnaces fifty feet high, and employing 300 men.
+The quarried brown hematite ore was then smelted in blast furnaces from 1860 by William Sarl with three furnaces fifty feet high, and employing 300 men.
 Iron smelting continued intermittently until the mid 1870s, after which only quarrying was carried on.
 The ironworks were dismantled by 1890.
 The ironstone continued to be extracted and shipped for smelting elsewhere until after World War I. From around the 1920s the iron ore was calcined at the site for shipping and its iron oxide used in purification plants for town gas.
 The works appear to have continued functioning into the 1960s.

 History of Seend quarry and iron works

 Early history

 The antiquarian John Aubrey wrote that he discovered iron ore as early as 1666 when it rained so much that it washed away the sand from the ore and the later bright sun reflected on it.
 He described the ore field as the richest he had ever seen.
 The smith could melt the ore in his forge, which wasn't possible with ore from the Forest of Dean.
 Aubrey says that the oak trees of Melksham forest, which once reached to the foot of the hill, were cut down in about 1634; there was thus not enough wood (for charcoal) to smelt it, and it remained unexploited until the 1850s.

 At the 1851 Great Exhibition, there was shown a collection of 500 iron ores made by Samuel Holden Blackwell, iron-master of Dudley.
 He also paid for a chemical analysis of many the ores (including a sample from Seend) which was published in a work by John Percy of the Royal School of Mines.
 Early extraction of the ore before 1856 resulted in 4,000 tons being shipped to the Tredegar Iron Company.
 The ore field underlay 179 acres of land, of which the village of Seend occupied 64.